vmware/versatile-data-kit/specs/vep-1493-vault-integration/README.md

       * Is it logged?
   * What secrets are needed by the components?
 How are these secrets secured and attained?
 -->
+### Performance

+To improve data job performance, the secrets will be loaded and cached at the start of the SDK run job - the same functionality we currently have for properties.

 ## Alternatives